delguanzon/Factory.Solution/README.md

 * I should not be able to add a machine to an engineer if there are no machines.
 Likewise I should not be able to add an engineer to a machine if there are no engineers.
 * When I access the application, I should see a splash page that lists all engineers and machines.

+### Further Exploration

+- [x] Add all CRUD methods to both classes.
+- [ ] Add properties to specify if a machine is operational, malfunctioning, or in the process of being repaired.
+- [ ] Add properties to specify if an engineer is idle, or actively working on repairs.
+- [ ] Add inspection dates to the machines, or dates of license renewal to the engineers.
+- [ ] Add a table for incidents, showing which engineer repaired which machine.
+- [ ] Add a table for locations, and specify which engineers or machines are located at which factory.
+- [ ] Add styling to give life to the project.

 ## Setup/Installation Requirements